avery83/texasHoldEm/README.md

 I tried to get betting incorporated into the game but fell short.

 ## Credit:
-I used this persons project as a framework for for my class structure and I used their card images.
+I used this persons project as a starting point for for my class structure and I used their card images.
 (https://sourceforge.net/projects/jokera/)